 Ganis, who advised the Yankees previously, said the agreement makes it highly unlikely that the family of George Steinbrenner, who died in July 2010, would sell the team.
 Getting rid of the Yankees would cut off the rich revenue stream.

 Acquiring YES strengthens News Corp.’s regional sports business by adding a channel with the Yankees, a marquee MLB team, and the National Basketball Association’s Brooklyn Nets.
 The company plans a national sports channel next year to compete with Walt Disney Co.
-(DIS)’s ESPN and NBC Universal (CMCSA)’s NBC Sports, and is seeking to extend rights to Los Angeles Dodgers pay-TV baseball telecasts.
+(DIS:US)’s ESPN and NBC Universal (CMCSA:US)’s NBC Sports, and is seeking to extend rights to Los Angeles Dodgers pay-TV baseball telecasts.

 “For Fox, this is a necessary asset in their long-term strategy to create a competitor to ESPN,” Ganis said.